zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/dfu.rst

    node firmware image index and the firmware image metadata.
-Each Target node performs a metadata check and prepares their BLOB Transfer Server model for the transfer, before sending a status response to the Firmware Update Client, indicating if the firmware update will have any effect on the Bluetooth mesh state of the node.
+Each Target node performs a metadata check and prepares their BLOB Transfer Server model for the transfer, before sending a status response to the Firmware Update Client, indicating if the firmware update will have any effect on the Bluetooth Mesh state of the node.
 #.
 The Distributor's BLOB Transfer Client model transfers the firmware image to all Target nodes.
 #.
 Once the BLOB transfer has been received, the Target nodes' applications verify that the firmware
    is valid by performing checks such as signature verification or image checksums against the image